top of page

 Average gradient: 37%

 Built from scratch in 1946, Courchevel is a French Alps ski resort with four different areas: Courchevel 1300 (Le Praz), Courchevel 1550, Courchevel 1650 (Moriond), and Courchevel 1850.
-The Courchevel valley also includes the town of La Tania, built as competitors accommodation for the 1992 Winter Olympics in Albertville.
+The Courchevel Valley also includes the town of La Tania, built as competitors' accommodation for the 1992 Winter Olympics in Albertville.

 Courchevel is part of the Les 3 Vallées, the world’s largest ski area with 7 interconnected resorts (Courchevel, Méribel, Brides-les-Bains, Les Menuires, Saint-Martin-de-Belleville, Val Thorens and Orelle) and 600 kilometers of ski runs.

 The area originally consisted of three valleys: Saint-Bon, Allues, and Belleville in the Tarentaise, Savoie.
-The skiing area has since been extended into a 'fourth' valley, the Maurienne valley.
+The skiing area has since been extended into a 'fourth' valley, the Maurienne Valley.

 Within the Tarentaise Valley, you find the biggest concentration of world-class ski resorts in the world.
 The most well-known of them are the Paradiski (Les Arcs, La Plagne) and the Espace Killy (Val d'Isère and Tignes).

 Courchevel and the Région Auvergne Rhône-Alpes have a long tradition of competitive skiing and hosting major international events.
-It is from this region that 70% of the athletes who are members of the French Alpine Skiing Team and the main competition clubs or champions trainers come from.
+It is from this region that 70% of the athletes who are members of the French Alpine Skiing Team and the main competition clubs or champion trainers come from.

 In January 1979, Courchevel hosted for the first time an event of the World Cup, a Giant Slalom won by Ingemar Stenmark.